 What is your background?

 I was educated as an industrial designer, but motorcycles have been my big passion for as long as I can remember.
 In my teens, all I did was ride and repair motorcycles.
 I have owned about 15 different motorcycles and modifications.
 I can’t even remember all my motorcycles, although most of them were of Russian origin.
-Every time, it was the same story: rebuilding, modifying and tuning.
+Every time, it was the same story: rebuilding, modifying and tuning (if you are a big motorcycle fan, you should visit this website where you can find useful information about motorcycles, reviews of the essential accessories, and spare parts).

 So the background behind Renard is one of passion and a designer with creative ambition, but no outlet.
 Somebody once said that four wheels move your body but two wheels move your soul.